 We are very excited to report that London-based writer Lou Stoppard has a feature published this week in The New Yorker.
-Lou’s book about Shirley Baker will be published later this month – it is an in-depth look at Shirley’s work and the world she inhabited.
+Lou’s book about Shirley Baker is available now, priced at £35 – it is an in-depth look at Shirley’s work and the world she inhabited.
 Lou has selected some of the more unusual images to present a more rounded picture of Shirley and her photography.

 The article, entitled Shirley Baker’s Half Century of Street Photography looks at Shirley’s life and the range and complexity of her images.
 Lou Stoppard explores the tendency to pigeonhole Shirley’s work: “it is also the case that that indifference has continued, perhaps taking on a more nuanced disregard, wherein Baker’s work is geographically pigeonholed and she is seen simply as a postwar documentary photographer of a restless period of change in Northern life, rather than the complex artist that she was.”

 Shirley Baker by Lou Stoppard is published by Mack and will be available later this month.